DanPristupov/WpfExpressionBlendTheme/Readme.md

-#Blend Dark theme for WPF
+#Dark Blend theme for WPF

 ### A WPF theme which will make an application look like Blend.